FOREX-Dollar set for weekly fall as euro bounces on ECB hike

 "Putting the two together, that's probably what is behind the retreat of the dollar."

+Europe still faces a torrid economic outlook, with sky-high energy prices squeezing consumers and businesses.
+European Union energy ministers were split on Friday over whether to cap Russian gas prices, as they met to work out steps to shield citizens.

-Markets are pricing in an 87% chance of the U.S. Federal Reserve following suit with its own 75 bps hike this month, with fresh U.S. consumer price data next week likely to be closely watched.
+Markets are pricing in an 86% chance of the U.S. Federal Reserve following the ECB's suit with its own 75 bps hike this month, with fresh U.S. consumer price data next week likely to be closely watched.

 Currencies perceived as riskier bets also benefitted from a pick up in market sentiment to end the week, reflected in gains across European stock markets.